-Every Gherkin steps that matches a prescribed DSL Steps is readily executable by Gwen.
+Every Gherkin step that matches a prescribed DSL is considerd a DSL step and is readily executable by Gwen.

 The following is a DSL Step:

 Every step interpreted by Gwen will directly or inderectly through StepDefs result in either:

 - One or many DSL steps being executed

 - One or many undefined steps being reported